Preferred HTML form of contributions

 - Don't write pages in Latin-1 (ISO 8859-1) or Windows-1252.

 All webpages have the same kind of yellowish-white background color, and the same colors for links (followed, unfollowed), and black text.
 It depends on the depth in the directory/folder hierarchy what kind of header you can use:

-If you use any foreign characters, such as accented or umlauted letters, Chinese characters, Hangul, etc., please use the UTF-8 character encoding.
-All the pages on this site are set to use the UTF-8 encoding.
+The .htaccess file on this site is set up to indicate that each page should be displayed in the UTF-8 character encoding.
 UTF-8 is a variable-width form of Unicode that stores all the ASCII characters as single bytes, using multiple bytes only for other characters.
 Since the pages on our site are primarily written in ASCII, using UTF-8 will not appreciably expand the size of our files, yet it still gives us the advantage of a single character encoding that includes a wide variety of the world's languages, as well as various symbols.
 Although you might be comfortable with Latin-1 (ISO 8859-1), consistently using the same character encoding for all our pages, and telling the browser what character encoding to expect, makes all our pages readable on any browser.
 Since UTF-8 combines compactness with the variety of Unicode, and since all ASCII documents are already UTF-8 documents by virtue of ASCII being a subset of UTF-8, UTF-8 is the best character encoding to for us to use for this purpose.